Alice Borrello

 Post-doc Researcher

-Alice Borrello is a PhD candidate at Politecnico di Milano.
-In 2016, she graduated in Management Engineering at Politecnico di Milano, with a master thesis on Impact Investing, and she has been visiting student at ISEG Lisbon School of Economics and Management.
-She works in TIRESIA since 2017.
-Her research looks at Impact Investing.
-In 2020, she has been visiting PhD student at the Centre for Social Impact at Swinburne University.
-She is involved in projects on Impact finance and impact measurement.
-She is performing tutor activities in Social Innovation and Business in Transformation Lab courses.
+Alice Borrello is a researcher at Politecnico di Milano.
+In 2016, she graduated in Management Engineering at Politecnico di Milano and was a visiting student at ISEG Lisbon School of Economics and Management.
+She has been working at TIRESIA since 2017.
+Received her PhD in 2022 with a thesis on the topic of Impact Investing.
+In 2020 she was a visiting PhD student at the Centre for Social Impact at Swinburne University.
+She is involved in projects on impact finance and impact measurement.
+I have tutored and lectured in the courses Management for sustainability and impact, Business in Transformation Lab and at GSOM - Graduate School of Politecnico di Milano.

 Publications: